 Section 4.
 Displacement-Bumping Procedure

-In the event there is a reduction in work force within the Appointing Authority, which will result in bumping, and layoff, the Human Resources Division (HRD) will encourage the department/agency to develop a Voluntary Layoff Incentive program for affected employees.
+In the event there is a reduction in work force within Division, which will result in bumping, and layoff, the Employer will consider a Voluntary Layoff Incentive program for affected employees.

-Employees whose position(s) are being eliminated shall have the right to exercise their bumping rights by accepting a transfer to a position in the same title for which the employee is determined qualified by the Appointing Authority.
+Employees whose position(s) are being eliminated shall have the right to exercise their bumping rights by accepting a transfer to a position in the same title for which the employee is determined qualified by the Employer.
 Employees choosing to transfer in accordance with this provision may transfer:

 into the position of the least senior employee in their facility; or